 In essence, the standard provides a “level” playing field when it comes to environmental reporting.

 The level® sustainability certification follows the structure of the USGBC’s LEED® rating system.
 Within each of the four sections of the standard, credits can be acquired based on the products adherence to, or achievements beyond the proscribed requirements.
 Each section within the standard has a prerequisite, however simply meeting the prerequisite does not award the product any points.

-As we conducted our research while the standard was being developed, we found that there was a lack of clarity about what the use of the precious metal nomenclature actually meant.
-As a result, we chose a more straightforward approach that would also provide the flexibility to add new levels to the program in the future.
-As we are in a continuous improvement mode with the standard, we foresee a day when there may be a level® 4 and perhaps higher.
+As we developed the LEVEL certification program, we learned that there could be a lack of clarity about what the use of precious metal nomenclature actually means in the standard.
+As a result, we chose a more straightforward approach that would also provide the flexibility to add new thresholds to the program in the future.
+Because the standard is in a continuous improvement mode, we foresee a day when there could be a LEVEL 4 and perhaps higher.

 The list of manufacturers evaluating products to level® continues to grow each month.
 Presently, Herman Miller, Steelcase, Kimball Office, National, Allsteel, HON Company, and Gunlocke are a few of the companies with conforming product.
 We encourage you to sign up for email notifications on the Contact Us page.

 As level® is new to the contract furnishings market, the first wave of products was somewhat limited when launched in 2008.
 However, many manufacturers committed to the standard and, as of August 2012, over 2,000 products had been level® certified as conforming to the ANSI/BIFMA e3 Furniture Sustainability Standard.
 We anticipate that many other companies will certify their products in time.
 The process can take a few years as it requires operational, manufacturing and resource allocation changes.